Breaking: Tinubu Reacts as Yakubu Bows Out as INEC Chair, Makes Fresh Announcement

 - President Bola Tinubu commented on the departure of Mahmood Yakubu as the chairman of INEC on Tuesday, October 7

-- Tinubu's reaction followed the handing over by Yakubu to the most senior national commissioner, May Agbamuche-Mbu, the new acting national chairman
+- Tinubu's reaction came after Yakubu handed over to the most senior national commissioner, May Agbamuche-Mbu, as the new acting national chairman

-President Bola Tinubu has reportedly accepted the departure of Mahmood Yakubu as the chairman of the Independent National Electoral Commission (INEC).
-This came as Yakubu's second term in office expired.
+President Bola Tinubu has reportedly accepted the departure of Mahmood Yakubu as the chairman of the Independent National Electoral Commission (INEC) after completing his tenure in office.

 Source: Twitter